Legitcode/scheduler/README.md

 }
 ```

-The scheduler component also takes four more optional props:
+The scheduler component also takes more optional props:

 `onEventChanged` - A call back that is fired when the event is moved.
 It receives an object containing the new event props
 `onEventResized` - A call back that is fired when the event is resized.
 It receives an object containing the new event props
 `onEventClicked` - A call back that is fired when the event is clicked.
 It receives an object containing the event props
 `onCellClicked`  - A call back that is fired when an empty cell on the scheduler is clicked.
 It receives the date and resource name as props
 `onRangeChanged` - A call back that is fired when the date range is changed.
 It receives a `DateRange` object with the new range.
+`from` - Either a date string or a `RangeDate` object defining the start date for the range.
+`to` - Either a date string or a `RangeDate` object defining the end date for the range.

 ## Development
 ```bash